AN3223/fpbox/README.md

 string_comprehension = Array([Char(x) for x in 'hello' if not x == 'h'])

 # The Stream class takes a sequence and returns a generator, and also
-# gives a handful of FP-related methods
+# gives a handful of FP-related methods.
+Map isn't actually applied to
+# any of the elements yet, because we haven't asked for any yet.
 lazy_xs_plus_one = Stream(xs).map(lambda x: x + 1)